adwoaBK/F5HOLab/Lab.md

   * We will add some HTTP Headers for our testing
     * Add Operation **replace** specify **customer** as HeaderName and **Jeevan** as HeaderValue
     * Add Operation **replace** specify **EMPID** as HeaderName and **TEST** as HeaderValue
-    * Note : The values can also be variables representing information comin from Azure AD SAML Claim.
+    * Note : The Header Values can also be variables representing information coming from Azure AD SAML Claim.
   * Click **Save and Next**

 ![](Images/HeaderLab9.png)